ricsirogi/Flashcards/README.md

 You can submit your deck in as text, currently only using the _one word one line_ format, where you put each piece of information in a new line
 Example:

-> Sum return
+> Sum
-> The result of adding two or more numbers. return
+> The result of adding two or more numbers.
 > Difference return
-> The result of subtracting one number from another. return
+> The result of subtracting one number from another.
-> Product return
+> Product
-> The result of multiplying two or more numbers. return
+> The result of multiplying two or more numbers.
-> Quotient return
+> Quotient
-> The result of dividing one number by another. return
+> The result of dividing one number by another.

 In the future I plan to add more formats, with the goal of making the format customizable